 You are considering taking a step that will very likely upset your child.
 And it’s OK.

 We’ll show you how to help your child transition to his own bed in a way that will build his overall confidence.
 It can be done—many hundreds of Parenting by Connection parents have helped their children sleep on their own, without doing harm, and without breaking their child’s trust in them.

 You can supportively wean a child from your bed beginning in infancy

 A note about the ages of the children we’re talking about.
-Our recommendations are geared for healthy children of about four months of age and older.
+Our recommendations are geared for healthy children of about one year of age and older.
 If your baby was born prematurely, had a rough birth, has digestion issues, is underweight, or experienced trauma early on, he might benefit from the reassurance of a few more months of sleeping next to you.
 Check with your pediatrician about your baby, and be guided by his or her assessment.

 This article won’t discuss the timing of weaning your child from your family bed.
 We’ll leave the timing to you.
 We will say that if your child is healthy, but is waking in the night, demanding nursing an increasing number of times, is afraid to sleep alone, causes you to get broken sleep, or if you sense that you’re losing the joy in your spousal relationship, the Parenting by Connection process of weaning your child from your bed can help both you and your child greatly.

 You do need sleep.
 When you must wake many times in the night, week after week, the sleep deprivation can frazzle your judgment, slow your reaction time, cloud your ability to think, and drain your patience and happiness.
 Your child needs a parent who is running on all cylinders.
 Your child needs an aware parent during the day.

 How the family sleeps is not, by itself, a predictor of secure children